softindex/datakernel/core-datastream/README.md

+## Datastream

 Datastream Module is useful for intra- and inter-server communication and asynchronous data processing.

-It is an important building block for other DataKernel modules (OLAP Cube, Aggregation, RPC etc.)
+It is an important building block for other DataKernel modules.

 DataStream is:
 * Modern implementation of async reactive streams (unlike streams in Java 8 and traditional thread-based blocking streams)